 - Make a copy of a map you own.
 You might do this if you created a map to use as a template that contains the basemap and initial settings you commonly use.

-In all these scenarios, you must have privileges to create content.
+In all these scenarios, you must have the privilege to create, update, and delete content.

 - Verify that you are signed in to the organization.

-- In Map Viewer, create or open a map.
+- In Map Viewer Classic, create or open a map.

 - To initially save a map or save changes to a map you own, click Save > Save.

 - To save a copy of a map, click Save > Save As.

 - If you are saving a map for the first time or saving a copy of a map, follow these steps:

 - If your organization has set up content categories, click Assign Category and select up to 20 categories to help people find your map.
 You can also use the Filter categories box to narrow the list of categories.